 The global online sports betting and gaming market is continuing to boom.
 The growth of the entire online sector has been more than impressive: In 2010, the global revenues of online gaming and betting amounted to about

-USD 30.3bn.
-By the end of 2018, the market could nearly double in size to
+EUR 21.1bn.
+By the end of 2023, the market could nearly triple in size to

-USD 59.1bn.
-According to reliable forecasts, the market is expected to grow by a compound annual growth rate of 10.6% between 2015 and 2018.
+EUR 64.5bn.
+According to reliable forecasts, the market is expected to grow by a compound annual growth rate of 7.0% between 2018 and 2023.
 The largest online gaming markets are currently in Europe and Asia.
 Experts predict that Europe will maintain contributing the largest share to global growth.
 Given the attractive offering and the broad-based acceptance of e-commerce, this trend will continue and thus help the gambling sector – which does not depend on the state of the economy – on its way to further sustained growth in the years to come.

 The largest online markets in Europe

 According to a study by H2 Gambling Capital (the leading supplier of gaming statistics and reports), the European betting and gaming sector generated a total GGR (gross gaming revenue) of